1988 Roy Hobbs in Dodger Blue

 Everywhere you looked, the A’s were without weakness.
 They had pitching: Their rotation was anchored by Dave Stewart, a struggling major league vagabond until he discovered the forkball in Oakland—and from it became a constant 20-game winner.
 They had relief: Dennis Eckersley, another reclamation project who overcame alcohol abuse and a ‘has-been’ label with a remarkable conversion from starter to closer, leaving him clean, sober and untouchable to opposing batters.
 They had defense: First-year shortstop Walt Weiss’ non-stop acrobatics made him the third straight AL Rookie of the Year wearing an Oakland uniform.

 And they had hitting.
-Powering their offense were Mark McGwire and Jose Canseco—two awesome, muscular sluggers whose tape-measure home runs earned them the name “Bash Brothers.”
+Powering their offense was Mark McGwire and Jose Canseco—two awesome, muscular sluggers whose tape-measure home runs earned them the name “Bash Brothers.”
 McGwire, a year after smashing the rookie home run mark with 49, cooled off in 1988 with a still-respectable 32 homers and 99 RBIs.
 Canseco, whose first two years were loaded with home run power at the cost of mediocre batting averages and a ton of strikeouts, made good on a brash spring training promise and became the first major leaguer to hit 40 homers and steal 40 bases in one year.
 Added with 120 runs scored, an AL-high 124 RBIs and, finally, a healthy .307 average, Canseco’s numbers made him an easy choice for AL Most Valuable Player.

 While Oakland dominated the AL WestThe defending world champion Minnesota Twins, at 91-71, actually had a better record than 1987—but were no match for the thundering A’s. with a 104-58 record, the Boston Red Sox squeaked by at 89-73 to take the East.
 After finishing the season’s first half at .500, the Red Sox fired manager John McNamara and brought in Joe Morgan—no, not the Hall-of-Fame second baseman, but the lifetime .193 hitterMorgan said he received autograph requests in the mail from those mistaking him for his more popular namesake—and signed them anyway. for five teams over four years in the early 1960s.
 His major league career as manager would become instantly more memorable, leading the Red Sox to 19 wins in his first 20 games and, later, a razor-thin first-place finish by a game over Detroit and two each over Milwaukee and Toronto.

 The Red Sox were cast as sacrificial lambs for the A’s at the ALCS, and they played the part well.
-Oakland slaughtered the Red Sox in four games with seven home runs—including three from CansecoIn the first murmurs of baseball’s coming steroids epidemic, Red Sox fans at Fenway Park taunted Canseco with chants of “Ster-oids!”.—stingy pitching that limited the potent Boston offense to 11 runs, and flawless relief from Dennis Eckersley, who saved all four victories in the A’s sweep.
+Oakland slaughtered the Red Sox in four games with seven home runs—including three from CansecoIn the first murmurs of baseball’s coming steroids epidemic, Red Sox fans at Fenway Park taunted Canseco with chants of “Ster-oids!”—stingy pitching that limited the potent Boston offense to 11 runs, and flawless relief from Dennis Eckersley, who saved all four victories in the A’s sweep.

 If the Red Sox were considered pushovers for the A’s, then the Los Angeles Dodgers might as well have not counted.
 And if the A’s had enough to salivate about on the eve of the World Series, their confidence mushroomed with news from Los Angeles: Kirk Gibson was done.
 On top of various aches and pains accumulated through the regular season, Gibson had badly beaten up both his legs during the NLCS and was considered highly doubtful for the Fall Classic.

 Game One at Los Angeles looked to be a made-to-order triumph for the A’s.
-Canseco hit a grand slam, Dave Stewart pitched eight strong innings, and terrific defense by the A’s snuffed out one Dodger rally after another.
-The A’s took a 4-3 lead to the bottom of the ninth, and Dennis Eckersley looked ready to lock down the win against a feeble lineup of Dodger hitters.
+Canseco hit a grand slam, Dave Stewart pitched eight strong innings, and terrific defense by the A’s snuffed out one Dodgers rally after another.
+The A’s took a 4-3 lead to the bottom of the ninth, and Dennis Eckersley looked ready to lock down the win against a feeble lineup of Dodgers hitters.

 Kirk Gibson, watching the game on TV, couldn’t stand it anymore.
 A prisoner of his own clubhouse with his legs wrapped in ice, Gibson had to do something, anything.
-He tore off the ice packs, got on his uniform and headed to the batting cage; he then sent the clubhouse attendant to the Dodger dugout with a message for Tommy Lasorda: “I’m available.”
+He tore off the ice packs, got on his uniform and headed to the batting cage; he then sent the clubhouse attendant to the dugout with a message for Tommy Lasorda: “I’m available.”

 Eckersley gunned down the first two batters with ease and then lost Mike Davis to a walk, though he felt quite secure in his chances with the man on deck, Dave Anderson—a powerless utility player also beat up by injury.
-Little did Eckersley, the A’s—and most Dodger players, for that matter—realized what Lasorda had up his sleeve.
+Little did Eckersley, the A’s—and most Dodgers players, for that matter—realized what Lasorda had up his sleeve.